xregistry/spec/core/spec.md

 xRegistry-modifiedOn: TIME ?
 xRegistry-versionsUrl: URL
 xRegistry-versionsCount: INT
-xRegistry-RESOURCEUri: URI ?
+xRegistry-RESOURCEUrl: URL ?
-Content-Location: URL
+Content-Location: URL ?

 ...Resource contents... ?
 ```

 Where:
 - `id` MUST be the Resource's `id` and not the `id` of the latest Version
-- `self` is a URL to the Resource, not to the latest Version of the Resource
+- `self` MUST be a URL to the Resource, not to the latest Version of the
+  Resource
-- `Content-Location` MUST be a URL to the latest Version of this Resource
+- if `Content-Location` is present then it MUST be a URL to the Version of the
-  in the `versions` collection
+  Resource in the `versions` collection - same as `latestUrl`

 **Examples:**